 Scams

-We’ve a duty to look for signs of a pension scam when any transfer is requested.
-The kind of things scammer offer include:
+We’ve a duty to look for signs of a pension scam when a member decides to make a transfer - Considering a defined benefit pension transfer | FCA.
+The kind of things scammers might offer include:

-• a transfer of a pension to an arrangement that allows benefits to be paid out before age 55 (the earliest age from which pension benefits can normally be accessed)
+• A transfer of a pension to an arrangement that allows benefits to be paid out before age 55 (the earliest age from which pension benefits can normally be accessed)

-• promises to pay out a tax-free lump sum greater than HM Revenue & Customs allow after age 55.
+• Promises to pay out a tax-free lump sum greater than HM Revenue & Customs allow after age 55

-• enticing people with pension loans or cash incentives.
+• Enticing people with pension loans or cash incentives.

-• promise rates of return on investments which are very unlikely to be realised.
+• Promise rates of return on investments which are very unlikely to be realised

 Step 1